 “Athlete A,” a Netflix documentary, details the investigation into Nassar and decades of sexual abuse revealed at his trial.
 In addition, it looks into systemic cover-ups and delays in reporting the abuse by USA gymnastics and Michigan State University.
-“Athlete A” airs on Netflix Wednesday, June 24, 2020.
+“Athlete A” aired on Netflix Wednesday, June 24, 2020, and was trending again in February 2021 as more viewers discovered the documentary.
+Read more about Athlete A, Maggie Nichols, here.
+John Geddert, who coached the 2012 US Olympic women’s gymnastics team, was found dead February 24, 2021 after he was charged with 24 felonies in connection with the abuse of young gymnasts, Michigan Attorney General Dana Nessel announced.
+Geddert was 63.
 Read more about Nassar’s life in prison here.
 Read more about the cover-up and former USA Gymnastics CEO Steve Penny here.

 Although Nichols was unable to pursue her Olympic dreams, she had a dazzling career with USA Gymnastics and went on to compete in NCAA gymnastics.
 Now, Nichols is known as “The Michael Jordan of college gymnastics,” according to an ESPN profile.

 1. Maggie Nichols Reported Larry Nassar‘s Abuse After Her Coach Overheard a Conversation With Aly Raisman

 Dr. Larry Nassar‘s extensive abuse of hundreds of athletes came to light following a conversation Maggie Nichols had with USA Gymnastics teammate Aly Raisman.
 Nichols’ longtime elite coach, Sarah Jantzi, took Nichols aside to ask her some questions, Nichols wrote in a letter identifying herself as Athlete A.